olliefr/ofr-scratchpad/cloud-brands.md

 * [Veeam] modern data protection for modern challenges
 * [Ceph] provides CephFS &mdash; POSIX-compliant network file system.
 Provides *Block*, *File*, and *Object*.
 * [Gluster] is a free and open source software scalable network file system.
 POSIX-compliant.
 Provides *Block*, *File*, and *Object*.
+* [Elastic Stack] that's Elasticsearch, Kibana, Beats, and Logstash (also known as the ELK Stack).
+Reliably and securely take data from any source, in any format, then search, analyze, and visualize it in real time.

+[InfluxDB] is the open source time series database component of the *TICK Stack* (Telegraf, InfluxDB, Chronograf, Kapacitor).

 ## Key-value pair store

 **!!!** Note how much of very advanced functionality is enabled by the *KV pair stores*

-* [etcd]

-  A distributed, reliable key-value store for the most critical data of a distributed system
+* [etcd] a distributed, reliable key-value store for the most critical data of a distributed system.

-* [Consul] by [HashiCorp]

-  Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
+* [Consul] by [HashiCorp] is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
 Each of these features can be used individually as needed, or they can be used together to build a full service mesh.
 Consul requires a data plane and supports both a proxy and native integration model.
 Consul ships with a simple built-in proxy so that everything works out of the box, but also supports 3rd party proxy integrations such as Envoy.

   Other than providing a distributed key-value store, it also provides features like: